normj/ServerlessTODOListTutorial/DotnetTryMaterial/DeployingFrontend/FargateDeploy.md

 ## Deployment Wizard

-Now that the project file has a Dockerfile when we right click on the ServerlessTODOList.Frontend project we will see a new menu item to **Publish Container to AWS...**.
+Now that the project file has a Dockerfile, when we right click on the ServerlessTODOList.Frontend project we will see a new menu item to **Publish Container to AWS...**.

 ![Add Docker](./images/solution-explorer-container.png)